BarryBlock88/RememberTheOrder/README.md

 #### Issues Found -
 - Had difficuly styling the Pop up window for the tutorial with CSS for smaller screens was a challenge, after some intensive research and hours of trial and error, i got the pop up to work among the highest number of screen sizes i could, as there are now both large and small mobile phones and many varitions of screen size.
 - Bootstrap with customisation was a bit messy at first so i decided to start again with a much simpler layout for the game as well as removing the score /high score areas for the time being as they were not fitting well on smaller screen sizes.
+- The text on the main page did not look good on some devices.
-#### Issues Found & Bugs -
+#### Bugs -
--Many bugs with in the JS, often to do with the time and delays of various functions, this was also solved through hours of trial and error.
+- Many bugs with in the JS, often to do with the time and delays of various functions, this was also solved through hours of trial and error.
 To which i know have a better understanding of how these milliseconds can interact with each other in the game.
 - I removed the audio elements when the player/user clicks on the image tiles as this was causing a messy over playing of various elements and in my opinion was affecting the over all user game play experience.
--The text on the main page did not look good on some devices
+- The audio sometimes doesnt play if the Game button tile is repeated in the computer sequence.

 ## *Deployment*